 To connect with the Kyverno community and to get your queries and issues resolved quickly, join Kyverno’s Slack community on the Kubernetes workspace.
 You can also learn more about Kyverno by visiting this Nirmata page.

-Lastly, reach-out to Nirmata if you have any questions on the material covered in this post – thanks for reading.
+Lastly, reach-out to Nirmata if you have any questions on Kubernetes pod security policies or other material covered in this post – thanks for reading.